 The earliest mention of West Hartlepool Tennis Club is in an edition of 'The Shields Daily Gazette and Shipping Telegraph' dated 9th August, 1884.
 This recent discovery means we are a whole 3 years older than we first thought.
-All our previous records, and newspaper clippings from 'The Northern Daily Mail' at the time, dated the club to 1887 when the club opened its 'new courts' in Granville Avenue, however, according to the article, the club had 'ground' at the town's 'Foggy Furze Cricket Field' in 1884.
-Since the article only mentions the club 'organising a tournament' it is still possible that the club is even older than our new age of 136 years old.
-This means the club was in existence just 11 years after the game of lawn tennis was first codified by Major Walter Clopton Wingfield in 1873, 10 years after the first tennis club was founded in Leamington Spa in 1874, 7 years after the first Wimbledon tournament in 1877 and 4 years before the Lawn Tennis Association was founded in 1888.
+All our previous records, and newspaper clippings from 'The Northern Daily Mail' at the time, dated the Club to 1887 when it opened its 'new courts' in Granville Avenue, however, according to the article, the Club had 'ground' at the town's 'Foggy Furze Cricket Field' in 1884.
+Since the article only mentions the Club 'organising a tournament' it is still possible that it's even older than our new age.
+This means the Club was in existence just 11 years after the game of lawn tennis was first codified by Major Walter Clopton Wingfield in 1873, 10 years after the first tennis club was founded in Leamington Spa in 1874, 7 years after the first Wimbledon tournament in 1877 and 4 years before the Lawn Tennis Association was founded in 1888.
 This discovery certainly cements our status as one of the very oldest surviving lawn tennis clubs in the world.

-The club was founded by the likes of Sir William Gray, Lady Gray and Sir Christopher Furness MP.
-The earliest reference to the club's Granville Avenue courts is in a ‘wanted ad’ in The Northern Daily Mail of September, 1886.
-The club required ‘turf to sod’ for the development of several new grass tennis courts.
+The earliest reference to the Club's Granville Avenue courts is in a ‘wanted ad’ in The Northern Daily Mail of September, 1886.
+The Club required ‘turf to sod’ for the development of several new grass tennis courts.

-On Saturday 28th May, 1887, the club was opened for the first time.
-A number of interesting articles appear over the years, including trouble with the town’s commissioners about the erection of a pavilion, club tours, tournaments and, in 1882, a move to the current site on the corner of Grange Road and Granville Avenue.
-The Deeds show that the land was bought by Sir William Gray and Frederick Pyman from the Wooler family (of Wooler Road fame) who sold it to pay off a debt.
+On Saturday 28th May, 1887, the Granville Avenue courts were opened for the first time.
+A number of interesting articles appear over the years, including trouble with the town’s commissioners about the erection of a pavilion, club tours, tournaments etc. The deeds show that the land was bought by Sir William Gray and Frederick Pyman from the Wooler family (of Wooler Road fame) who sold it to pay off a debt.

-The club continued to develop over the years, fielding a number of successful senior teams.
-Here come the girls…
+The Club continued to develop over the years, fielding a number of successful senior teams.

-In the early 1970s the Club, by then called ‘Hartlepool Lawn Tennis Club’ amalgamated with Linden Grove Tennis Club when the Linden Grove courts were sold for private housing.
-In 1974 the sale of the piece of land on which the Club’s original wooden pavilion was sited allowed the club to build the present Clubhouse, providing new changing rooms, showers and toilet facilities.
+In the 1960s Hartlepool Tennis Club on the Headland joined West Hartlepool and closed.
+In the early 1970s, the Club, by then called ‘Hartlepool Lawn Tennis Club’ amalgamated with Linden Grove Tennis Club when the Linden Grove courts were sold for private housing.
+Seaton Carew Tennis Club joined not long after.
+In 1974 the sale of the piece of land on which the Club’s original wooden pavilion was sited allowed the Club to build the present clubhouse, providing new changing rooms, showers and toilet facilities.
 In 1976, as the four grass courts had not been in use for some time, it was agreed the two courts to the south of the plot adjacent to Granville Avenue would be sold, and the two remaining grass courts replaced with Allweather Tennisquick courts.
-The Club at this point had three Red Shale courts now numbered 3, 4 and 5 and the new Tennisquick courts now numbered 1 and 2.
-Subsequently the three shale courts have been replaced with all-weather surfaces and in 1996, with a grant from the National Lottery Fund, courts 1, 2 and 3 were re-laid with Acrylic surface.
+The Club at this point had three red shale courts now numbered 3, 4 and 5 and the new Tennisquick courts now numbered 1 and 2.
+Subsequently the three shale courts have been replaced with all-weather surfaces and in 1996, with a grant from the National Lottery Fund, courts 1, 2 and 3 were re-laid with acrylic surface.